wistingcn/WiLearning/README-en.md

 # Support WiLearning
 * Use it, and report Bug!
 * Tell me you feeling and your want.
-* Recommend it to your boss.
 * Give it a STAR

-# Roadmap
-the vision of WiLearning is to be a future-oriented private cloud system for e-learning and video conference.
-It should have the following characteristics:
-* Easy to deploy and use
-* High-quality audio and video calls, compatible with multiple networks
-* Provide a set of collaboration tools suitable for remote office
-* Integrate VR/AR in real-time communication